sunzhiel/watch_next/README.md

 It demonstrates the implementation of natural language processing.

 ## Instructions
-Download the python file (watch_next.py) along with the text file (moviesr.txt).
+Download the python file (watch_next.py) along with the text file (movies.txt).
 Ensure you save both files to the same folder.
 Run the python file to see the recommendation.